Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Results

-Finally, Table \ref{tab:reg_labshare} displays the results of regressing labour share (the ratio between aggregate wages and value added in the economy) on the between component of LWF.
-Columns (1) and (4) show a positive relationship between the two, indicating that as workers move to more complex industries, that contributes positively to the increase of the labour component of production, which appears to become more intensive.
-In order to understand this results, we should rely once more on the assumption that high-complexity industries pay, on average, higher wages.
-Bearing in mind the diversification patterns displayed by figure \ref{fig:biwcm}, coupled with the results on employment growth in Table \ref{tab:reg_empgrowth}.
-If employment growth slows down as a result of structural change towards knowledge-intensive industries, the increase in the labour share of the economy is due to be driven by higher average wages rather than higher participation of the population to the workforce.
-This hypothesis will be tested in the future steps that we will take to carry on with the analysis.
+Finally, Table \ref{tab:reg_labshare} displays the results of regressing the labour share (defined as the ratio between aggregate wages and value added in the economy) on the between-component of LWF.
+Columns (1) and (4) show a positive relationship between the two, indicating that, as workers move to more complex industries, the labour share tends to increase.
+This indicates that structural change towards more complex industries is associated with a higher share of labour in total value added.
+To interpret this finding, we should rely once more on the evidence that high-complexity industries pay, on average, higher wages, as shown by \cite{Sbardella2017, aufiero2024mapping}.
+Bearing in mind the diversification patterns displayed by Figure \ref{fig:biwcm}, coupled with the results on employment growth in Table \ref{tab:reg_empgrowth}, if employment growth slows down as a result of structural change towards knowledge-intensive industries, the increase in the labour share of the economy is due to be driven by higher average wages rather than broader employment expansion.
+This positive labour share-structural change association is particularly noteworthy because it contrasts with the broad declining trend in the labour share documented for European economies over recent decades \citep{Arpaia2009,stockhammer2012have, Dimova2019}.
+While at the aggregate level the literature has generally associated this decline with capital deepening, technological change, globalisation, and weakening labour market institutions, our findings suggest that, holding other factors constant, structural upgrading towards more complex sectors appears as a countervailing force to the aggregate downward trend, suggesting that this specific component of structural transformation may partly offset the broader pressures that have contributed to the decline in the labour share.
+This positive effect is also consistent with what observed by \citet{hubmer2026}, who document a rise in the labour share of typical firms, showing how larger firms are the ones that drive the capital-labour substitution driven by automation.
+An expansion of industries dominated by firms similar to the typical firm would be associated also to a growth in the labour share.